gipi/blog/_drafts/installing-bootloader-into-atmega328.md

-The thing important to note is the connection between ``DTR`` and ``RESET`` that allows the board to be reset when uploading the code and in particular the capacitor between them: without it the chip won't be reset and won't enter the bootloader.
+The thing important to note is the connection between ``DTR`` and ``RESET`` that allows the board to be reset when uploading the code and in particular the capacitor between them: without it the chip won't reset and won't enter the bootloader.
 I don't understand why: someone says that "[the level on this signal line changes when the serial bridge is connected (enabled in software).
 However on the reset you only want a pulse.
 The capacitor acts as